How to keep your machine faster for longer.

 Opt out of unrelated options

-My guess is that saying no will keep your machine cleaner and your experience less frustrating.
+Saying no will keep your machine cleaner and your experience less frustrating.

-Start when Windows starts isn’t always needed
+“Start when Windows starts” isn’t always needed

-And of course, many programs are somewhere in the middle.
-If used often, it makes sense that they start automatically, but if used only occasionally, it might make more sense to free up the resources and speed up the boot time by only starting them when actually needed.
+When you encounter a setup option related to automatically starting, think twice.
+If used often, it makes sense that they start automatically, but if used only occasionally, it makes more sense to free up the resources and speed up boot time by only starting them when actually needed.